NLPforLRLsProjects/SAfriSenti-Corpus/Mini_SAfriSenti_Dataset/README.md

-# SAfriSenti Verification Sample
+# SAfriSenti Dataset Sample

-This repository pack provides a balanced verification sample from the SAfriSenti language files.
+This repository pack provides a balanced dataset sample from the SAfriSenti language Corpus.

 ## Purpose

-The sample is prepared to demonstrate the existence, structure, and label distribution of the SAfriSenti corpus for verification and reproducibility purposes.
+The sample is prepared to demonstrate the dataset's structure and label distribution of the SAfriSenti corpus for verification and reproducibility.

 ## Important Note on Current Upload

-This pack was generated from the five language files for this task: Sepedi, Setswana, Sesotho, and isiXhosa.
-The isiZulu source file was not included in the current upload.
-Therefore, this pack contains **1,500 records** from the five languages.
+This pack was extracted from the five language files for this task: Sepedi, Setswana, Sesotho, and isiXhosa and isiZulu.
+Contains a sample of **1,500 records** from the five languages.

 ## Balanced Sample Design